 Protective interventions provide the foundations for keeping children healthy and free of disease

-- Adequate complementary feeding and continued breastfeeding: Good nutrition supports strong immune systems and provides protection from disease.
-From 6 months to 2 years of age, adequate complementary feeding – providing children with adequate quantities of safe, nutritious and age appropriate foods alongside continued breastfeeding – can reduce child deaths, including those due to pneumonia and diarrhoea.
+- Adequate complementary feeding and continued breastfeeding: from 6 months to 2 years of age, adequate complementary feeding – providing children with adequate quantities of safe, nutritious and age-appropriate foods alongside continued breastfeeding – can reduce child deaths, including those due to pneumonia and diarrhoea.

-- Vitamin A supplementation: High-dose vitamin A supplementation helps maintain strong immune systems and can reduce all-cause mortality by 24 per cent and cases of diarrhea by 15 per cent.
-Children between the ages of 6-59 months should be protected with 2 high-dose supplements of vitamin A every year in countries with high under-five mortality or where vitamin A deficiency is a public health problem.
+- Vitamin A supplementation: High-dose vitamin A supplementation helps maintain strong immune systems and can reduce cases of diarrhoea by 15 per cent.
+Children between the ages of 6—59 months should be protected with 2 high-dose supplements of vitamin A every year in countries with high under-five mortality or where vitamin A deficiency is a public health problem.

-Preventative interventions help stop disease transmission and prevent children from becoming ill
+Preventative interventions help stop disease transmission and keep children from becoming ill

 - Immunization: The rotavirus vaccine provides protection against one of the most common causes of childhood diarrhoea-related death.

-Treatment interventions – when timely and appropriate can cure children from diarrhoea and ensure survival
+Timely and appropriate treatment interventions can cure children from diarrhoea and ensure survival

-Availability and accessibility of these treatments to all children, especially those in poor, rural and marginalized populations, could save the lives of hundreds of thousands additional children each year.
-These interventions have proved cost-effective, affordable and relatively straightforward to implement.
-However, worldwide, just over 40 per cent of children under age 5 with diarrhoea receive the recommended treatment of oral rehydration therapy and continued feeding.
-Coverage of this treatment package is lowest in the Middle East and North Africa, South Asia and sub-Saharan Africa (34 per cent, 37 per cent and 39 per cent, respectively).
-Sub-Saharan Africa and South Asia are also the regions with the most deaths from diarrhoea.
-Over the observed period, progress of this important intervention has been very slow.
+The availability and accessibility of oral rehydration salts (ORS) and zinc to all children with diarrhoea, especially those in poor, rural and marginalized populations, could save the lives of hundreds of thousands of additional children each year.
+These interventions have proven to be cost-effective, affordable and relatively straightforward to implement.
+However, the number of children under age 5 with diarrhoea who receive the recommended treatment of ORS is too low across regions.
+In sub-Saharan Africa, progress on this important intervention has been slow over the last decade with coverage at 32 per cent in 2013 and 37 per cent in 2023.

-Despite the global recommendation to include zinc supplementation for diarrhoea, global coverage of this intervention is extremely low with only 11 per cent of children with diarrhoea receiving it.
-There are a few exceptions to this rule in South Asia – namely Bangladesh and Nepal – but overall, much more needs to be done to ensure that all children are receiving both ORS and zinc as part of treatment for diarrhoea.
+Despite the global recommendation to include ORS and zinc supplementation for diarrhoea, global coverage of this intervention also remains extremely low, especially in sub-Saharan Africa where coverage was 19 per cent in 2023.
+Overall, much more needs to be done to ensure that all children are receiving both ORS and zinc as part of treatment for diarrhoea.

-Globally, children from the poorest 20 per cent of households in their respective countries – those often at greatest risk of diarrhoea – are much less likely to receive ORS for the treatment of diarrhoea than children from the richest quintile (34 per cent vs. 45 per cent).
-However, even among the richest quintile, less than half of children suffering from diarrhoea are treated with ORS.
+Globally in 2023, children from the poorest 20 per cent of households in their respective countries – those often at greatest risk of diarrhoea – were less likely to receive ORS for the treatment of diarrhoea than children from the richest quintile (36 per cent versus 45 per cent).
+However, even among the richest quintile, only half of children suffering from diarrhoea are treated with ORS.

 UNICEF, One is too many: Ending child deaths from pneumonia and diarrhea, UNICEF, New York, 2016.